There are strange red depths in the soul of the most commonplace man.

 This theme of evolution runs through much of the Challenger material.
 Sometimes it’s just the incongruous clash of different eras, as when a pterodactyl appears in Edwardian London:

 The face of the creature was like the wildest gargoyle that the imagination of a mad medieval builder could have conceived.
 It was malicious, horrible, with two small red eyes as bright as points of burning coal.
 Its long, savage mouth, which was held half-open, was full of a double row of shark-like teeth.
-Its shoulders were humped, and round them were draped what appeared to be a faded gray shawl.
+Its shoulders were humped, and round them were draped what appeared to be a faded grey shawl.
 It was the devil of our childhood in person.

 But there’s also an underlying assumption that evolution leads naturally to humanity’s control of the world: